RhetTbull/osxmetadata/README.md

 - `findercolor`: The color of the file as an integer; setting this attribute has the same effect as applying a color label in the Finder's `Get Info` window. osxmetadata will set this attribute automatically when setting user tags; it is recommended you do not set this attribute directly.
 - `finderinfo`: The raw Finder info data as a bytes object; you should only manipulate this attribute if you know what you are doing.

+## Temporary Files

+Spotlight does not appear to index temporary files (those in `/tmp` or `/private/var/tmp`).
+Setting metadata using osxmetadata on temporary files in these locations will not fail but but it appears the metadata will not be indexed and a subsequent read will return the default value as if the metadata had not been written.
+This is not a limitation of osxmetadata but rather a limitation of Spotlight.
+If you need to set metadata on temporary files, you should use a different location.

 ## Command Line Usage

 Installs command line tool called `osxmetadata` which provides a simple interface to view/edit metadata supported by osxmetadata.